liferay/liferay-docs/discover/deployment/articles-dxp/07-monitoring-liferay/01-monitoring-garbage-collectcion-and-the-jvm.markdown

 Examining these logs helps you tune the JVM properly.

 **Note:** Adding these JVM arguments generates a heap dump if an `OutOfMemoryError` occurs.
 The dump is written to the heap dump path specified.
 Specify the path to use:

     -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/heap/dump/path/

-Now you can monitor garbage collection and the JVM and tune them for top performance.
+Now you can monitor garbage collection in the JVM and tune it for top performance.